Tenza/configurations/ArchLinux Installation/4 - Installations.md

 ##### KWallet

 The `kwallet` and `kwallet-pam` packages should already be installed as a dependency to the `kio` and `plasma-meta` packages.
-Once the network connects, or any other service requires the keyring deamon, a configuration window should popup, and a wallet should be created.
+Once the network connects, or any other service requires the keyring deamon, a configuration window should pop-up, and a wallet should be created.

 There are two encryption methods available in KWallet, the standard Blowfish and GnuPG a free implementation of the OpenPGP standard as defined by RFC4880 (also known as PGP).
 The GnuPG is clearly superior, even more so, when it is taken into consideration that the Blowfish implementation in KWallet [is absoluty terrible](http://security.stackexchange.com/questions/43988/security-of-the-kwallet-password-encrypting-application).
-The downside of using GnuPG is that `kwallet-pam` is not compatible with it, so it is not yet possible to automaticly unlock the wallet at boot.
+The downside of using GnuPG is that `kwallet-pam` is not compatible with it, so it is not yet possible to automatically unlock the wallet at boot.

 Also, consider installing the `kwalletmanager` in order to manage multiple wallets.
-This can be usefull to manage multiple wallets using the two diferent types of encryption available.
+This can be useful to manage multiple wallets using the two different types of encryption available.

 <pre>
 pacman -S kwalletmanager